-- (c) holds a current certificate of completion or VET statement of attainment for completion of the Vertebrate Pesticide accreditation course; and - (d) holds a current certificate of completion or VET statement of attainment on completion of the training and assessment components of a Chemical Accreditation training program assessed at Australian Qualifications Framework levels 3 and 4 and that has been issued by a Registered Training Organisation.
-To maintain currency of level 3 Chemical Accreditation a person must complete refresher training every 5 years but for level 4 Chemical Accreditation only initial accreditation is required for the duration of their employment, functioning as an Authorised Control Officer; and - (e) is a person who: - (i) is a member of staff of an LLS, a Wild Dog Destruction Board, NSW DPI, NPWS, or other NSW public authority and is currently employed as part of the Public Service under Part 4 of the Government Sector Employment Act 2013 to enable that NSW public authority to exercise its functions; or - (ii) has obtained approval to operate as an Authorised Control Officer from the Chair and CEO of the EPA prior to completing the training requirements in (c) above.
+Australian Qualifications Framework levels 3 and 4 and that has been issued by a Registered Training Organisation.
+To maintain currency of level 3 Chemical Accreditation a person must complete refresher training every 5 years but for level 4 Chemical Accreditation only initial accreditation is required for the duration of their employment, functioning as an Authorised Control Officer; and

+- (e) is a person who: - (i) is a member of staff of an LLS, a Wild Dog Destruction Board, NSW DPI, NPWS, or other NSW public authority, and is currently employed as part of the Public Service under Part 4 of the Government Sector Employment Act 2013 to enable that NSW public authority to exercise its functions; or - (ii) has obtained approval to operate as an Authorised Control Officer from the CEO of the EPA or his/her delegate prior to completing the training requirements in (c) above.